Department of Veterans Affairs Fast Facts

 1931-1941 - The VA builds 27 new hospitals, bringing the total to 91.

-1932 - During the Great Depression, thousands of World War I veterans march on Washington, DC, to demand payment of their bonuses.
+1932 - During the Great Depression, thousands of World War I veterans march on Washington to demand payment of their bonuses.
 After the marchers are forcibly removed, the VA pays their transportation costs home.
 Congress authorizes early payment of the bonuses in 1936.

 1933 - The VA establishes the Board of Veterans' Appeals.